 Volunteer

-Our experiences over the past 3 years have changed the way the shelter operates.
-As a result volunteer needs have changed.
-We are starting with a smaller group of volunteers and testing our scheduling system.
-It may take some time for us to determine our next steps.
-We are accepting volunteer applications and keeping the applications on file.
+Our experiences over the years have paved the way the shelter operates.
+As a result, volunteer needs have changed.
+Also, we are starting with a smaller group of volunteers and training them to meet the needs of our animals and visitors.
+We are accepting volunteer applications and channeling them where we need the most help and participation.

-Volunteers at the Humane Society of Portage County provide immeasurable affection, devotion, and time to our animals.
-In return, they receive the unconditional love of animals who need the touch of a gentle hand, or the satisfaction of knowing that their volunteer work assisted us in providing food, comfort and veterinary care to animals in need.
+Volunteers at the Humane Society of Portage County provide immeasurable affection, devotion and time to animals.
+In return, volunteers receive the unconditional love of animals who need the touch of a gentle hand, or the satisfaction of knowing their volunteer work assisted us in providing food, comfort and veterinary care to animals in need.
+We recently adjusted our volunteer need to include reception/greeters (on Tuesday & Thursday afternoons), experienced dog walkers, housekeeping (laundry room) assistants and event helpers.

 Become a Volunteer